History of ecology: 20th century transition to modern ecology

 "What is ecology?” was a question that was asked in almost every decade of the 20th century.
 Unfortunately, the answer most often was that it was mainly a point of view to be used in other areas of biology and also "soft", like sociology, for example, rather than "hard", like physics.
 Although autecology (essentially physiological ecology) could progress through the typical scientific method of observation and hypothesis testing, synecology (the study of animal and plant communities) and genecology (evolutionary ecology), for which experimentation was as limited as it was for, say, geology, continued with much the same inductive gathering of data as did natural history studies.
 Most often, patterns, present and historical, were used to develop theories having explanatory power, but which had little actual data in support.
 Darwin's theory, as much as it is a foundation of modern biology, is a prime example.

 G. E. Hutchinson, identified above as the "father of modern ecology", through his influence raised the status of much of ecology to that of a rigorous science.
 By shepherding of Raymond Lindemann's work on the trophic-dynamic concept of ecosystems through the publication process after Lindemann's untimely death, Hutchinson set the groundwork for what became modern ecosystem science.
 With his two famous papers in the late1950s, "Closing remarks", and "Homage to Santa Rosalia", as they are now known, Hutchinson launched the theoretical ecology which Robert MacArthur championed.

 Ecosystem science became rapidly and sensibly associated with the "Big Science"—and obviously "hard" science—of atomic testing and nuclear energy.
 It was brought in by Stanley Auerbach, who established the Environmental Sciences Division at Oak Ridge National Laboratory, to trace the routes of radionuclides through the environment, and by the Odum brothers, Howard and Eugene, much of whose early work was supported by the Atomic Energy Commission.
 Eugene Odum's textbook, Fundamentals of Ecology, has become something of a bible today.
 When, in the 1960s, the International Biological Program (IBP) took on an ecosystem character, ecology, with its foundation in systems science, forever entered the realm of Big Science, with projects having large scopes and big budgets.
-Just two years after the publication of Silent Spring in 1962, ecosystem ecology was trumpeted as THE science of the environment in a series of articles in a special edition of BioScience.
+Just two years after the publication of Silent Spring in 1962, ecosystem ecology was trumpeted as the foremost science of the environment in a series of articles in a special edition of BioScience.